-In the event of an emergency, you may have to close your property, cancel reservations and relocate guests.
-Here, we take you through the steps you will need to consider if you have to close temporarily.
+In the event of an emergency, you may have to close your property, cancel reservations, or relocate guests.
+Here we’ll take you through the steps you’ll need to consider if you have to close temporarily.

-Our Force Majeure policy covers emergencies where it is/was impossible or illegal for guests to travel to or stay at properties they’ve booked – for example, during a natural disaster or a pandemic such as COVID-19.
+Our Force Majeure policy covers emergencies where it is/was impossible or illegal for guests to travel to or stay at properties they’ve booked – for example, during a natural disaster or a pandemic like COVID-19.

 What to do if my property has to close temporarily

 If an emergency or local government mandate means your property has to close temporarily, make sure you do the following:

 - Cancel any upcoming reservations for the period your property will be closed – guests will be refunded unless you can arrange new reservation dates

 - Close your rooms or units on our platform to avoid receiving new reservations

 - Contact any guests who are scheduled to arrive during the closure to let them know they won’t be able to stay at your property